-The cost of loan stock investments valued below cost is £29,000 (2021: £1,202,000).
+The cost of loan stock investments valued below cost is £nil (2022: £29,000).

 The Company does not hold any assets as the result of the enforcement of security during the period and believes that the carrying values for both those valued below cost and past due assets are covered by the value of security held for these loan stock investments.